 \subsubsection{Effects of Unified Format}

-As introduce in Section~\ref{sec:unidu}, we formulate dialogue understanding tasks as QA format.
+As introduced in Section~\ref{sec:unidu}, we formulate dialogue understanding tasks in QA format.
 There is an intuitive alternative: prefix format, where the task query is concatenated on the decoder side.
 At inference time, the decoder is directly fed with task query and then generates the answer.
-As shown in Figure~\ref{format}, the QA format achieves performance boost on four of five DU tasks (except for dialogue summary) compared to prefix format.
+As shown in Figure~\ref{format}, the QA format achieves a performance boost on four of five DU tasks (except for dialogue summary) compared to the prefix format.